BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

   1. Install Anaconda **Python 2.7** from:
      https://www.anaconda.com/download/

   2. Install the BITalino API and its dependencies by typing the following on a `Terminal.app` window:
-    ```bash
+    ```
     conda install bitalino
     ```